EXIT of the DAY:

-After graduating from Yale and Harvard Law School, Florida Governor Ron DeSantis served as a Navy officer and attorney in the Judge Advocate General's Corps.
+After graduating from Yale and Harvard Law School, self proclaimed "Man of the people" and Florida Governor Ron DeSantis served as a Navy officer and attorney in the Judge Advocate General's Corps.
 Yes, Judge Advocate General stands for JAG, and JAG is the subject of the popular CBS TV series now in syndication.
 But a JAG officer’s life is not half as exciting as shown on TV.
 While the original TV series was pitched in 1995 as “Top Gun” meets “A Few Good Men” actual JAG work is legal work by attorneys — albeit lawyers in spotless Navy uniforms.

 At age 41, DeSantis is today the youngest governor of any state.
 While being a a vocal supporter of President Trump, he has supported locally enlightened policies.
 An apt snapshot for Ron DeSantis’ policies is his hosting a Python Super Bowl.
 Hunters were invited to the Everglades to hunt the invasive Burmese Python species which are wiping out local wildlife on an unprecedented level.
 In doing so, he appeals to conservative hunters as well as aligns himself with left leaning conservation groups.
 The Governor posed for photographs in front of a huge snake.
 He hoisted a python skin football.